Roles & Responsibilities

 Be punctual in delivering the review up to the agreed date.

-If you are unable to review within the pre-defined time scale please communicate immediately with the editor in charge.
+If you are unable to review within the pre-defined time scale please communicate immediately with the Editorial Office.

-If you are unable to review due to conflict of interest (full, partial or potential) please communicate immediately with the editor in charge
+If you are unable to review due to conflict of interest (full, partial or potential) please communicate immediately with the Editorial Office.

-Papers (main text without author(s) information) will be reviewed (blind peer-review) by two experts - reviewers.
+Papers (main text without author(s) information) will be reviewed (blind peer-review) by two external experts - reviewers.
 The author/s and reviewers must have no conflicts of interest and will respect the confidentiality of the content of the paper and its data.
 The Editorial Board Council and Editor-in-Chief are responsible for final decision.